ben854719/Secure-Library-Intelligence-System/README.md

 - LangGraph: Agentic AI framework used for orchestrating threat detection logic.
 - Gemini: Large language model for natural language processing and generating incident reports.

+# License:
+This project is open source and available under the MIT License.